01. From Files To Databases

 Why does renaming work?

 Filesystems keep a mapping from file names to file data, so replacing a file by renaming simply points the file name to the new data without touching the old data.
-That’s why atomic renaming is possible in filesystems.
-And the operation cost is constant regardless of the data size.
+This mapping is just a “directory”.
+The mapping is many-to-one, multiple names can reference the same file, even from different directories, this is the concept of “hard link”.
+A file with 0 references is automatically deleted.

 1.3 Append-only logs